XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/plot_rawdata.rst

    * - **X**
      - matrix, represents the sequence data with the number of rows equal to the number of samples.
    * - **color**
-     - str, Aspecification for the default plotting color.
+     - str, a specification for the default plotting color.
    * - **pch**
      - float, either an integer specifying a symbol or a single character to be used as the default in plotting points.
    * - **cex**